GSA/Section508.gov/_pages/training/2018-05-08-tools-coordinator-listing.md

 ---
 The Office of Management and Budget’s guidance on Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act (M-24-08), requires Federal agencies to report any changes to the designated agency-wide Section 508 program manager to OMB within 30 days.
 To update an agency-wide Section 508 program manager, the agency CIO (or designee) should email <a href="mailto:ofcio@omb.eop.gov,section.508@gsa.gov?subject=Section 508 PM Update">ofcio@omb.eop.gov and section.508@gsa.gov</a> with the program manager’s name, government email address, and phone number.

-At the discretion of the agency CIO (or designee), subcomponents may maintain a Section 508 program; however, all Section 508 programs must coordinate with the agency-wide Section 508 program, including whether those relevant program managers should be listed publicly on this webpage.
+At the discretion of the agency CIO (or designee), components may maintain a Section 508 program; however, all Section 508 programs must coordinate with the agency-wide Section 508 program, including whether those relevant program managers should be listed publicly on this webpage.

 ## Departments and CFO Act Agencies